Covariant formulation of classical electromagnetism: Electromagnetic stress–energy tensor

 which is predicted by Maxwell's equations.

+Another way to covariant expression for the eletromagnetic stress-energy tensor which may be simpler since it does not involve covariant and contravariant indices is this one:

+Where F' is the trasposed electromagnetic tensor or equivalently -F and the asterisk denotes matrix multiplication.

 Maxwell's equations in vacuum

 In vacuum (or for the microscopic equations, not including macroscopic material descriptions), Maxwell's equations can be written as two tensor equations.

-The two inhomogeneous Maxwell's equations, Gauss's Law and Ampère's law (with Maxwell's correction) combine into (with (+ − − −) metric):
+The two inhomogeneous Maxwell's equations, Gauss's law and Ampère's law (with Maxwell's correction) combine into (with (+ − − −) metric):